 The insurer’s claims representative will bury you in requests for documentation regarding your disability insurance claim for the purported purpose of “updating” your file.
 The document requests have a far more nefarious purpose.
 The insurer has determined that your benefits might be terminated, so the insurer is going to meticulously review the documents you provide to find a basis for denying further benefits.
 Frequently, a nurse reviewer will prepare a summary of all of the medical records, so an “independent” medical consultant can analyze the records to develop a medical justification for your return to work.

 Field Interviews (aka In-Home Interviews)

 An investigator who is hired under contract by the insurance company will contact you and request to meet with you.
-The individual who contacts you will be an experienced disability claims investigator.
-While he or she might make it sound like he or she was in the area, this representation is a lie.
+The individual who contacts you will be an experienced disability insurance claims investigator.
+While she might make it sound like she was in the area, this representation is likely not true.
 The goal of attempting to arrange a meeting on short notice in your home is to catch you off-guard, so you make a critical mistake.
 Policyholders are under no obligation to agree to this type of impromptu meeting, and they have nothing to gain by doing so.
 The insured should insist such a meeting occur at the office of the investigator.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].